’90s No. 1s Revisited: “How Do You Talk To An Angel”

 We were 13 when this song came out, and even at that tender and gullible age, we knew that “How Do You Talk To An Angel” was contrived and stupid.
 It’s a by-the-numbers pop-rock track, vanilla as they come, green-lighted by TV executives, possibly influenced by focus groups, and ultimately created by hourly studio musicians.
 Critics and audiences sometimes complain about “offensive” music, i.e., tracks with explicit sexual or violent content.
 “How Do You Talk To An Angel” is more offensive, though, because it aims for the obvious, achieves mediocrity and wastes everyone’s time.
 The lyrics are particularly troublesome; they sound written by an older adult trying to express the feelings of a younger adult with the emotional intelligence of a fifth-grader.
 On the positive side, the production is clean, and the instrumental segue between the first chorus and the second verse is pretty.
 More importantly to those behind this song, the recording showcases a sufficient number of instruments to convey that the show about the band features a large ensemble.

-Was it dope?
-In the sense that Beverly Hills 90210 was dope to certain people in the 16-to-25 set, sure.
+In the sense that Beverly Hills 90210 was dope to certain people in the 16-to-25 set, this was somewhat dope.
 There’s a whisper of a Gen X quality here that may have resonated with some people.
 But it was basically just radio filler.

 Does it hold up?
 Absolutely not.
 The linkage between this song and a decidedly dated show confines it to history.
 But even without that context, the song has nothing to offer of interest to modern audiences.
 It also had the unfortunate timing of being No. 1 between the top song of 1992 (“End Of the Road“) and the top song of 1993 (“I Will Always Love You“), making it all the more forgettable.